Enchanted Realms Rulebook

 Elves are forest-dwelling, gaunt, and delicate creatures with long pointed ears that rise above the tops of their heads.
 These sylvan beings have various skin tones.
 Their natural racial skill is Wilderness Lore as well as Cantrip Control.
 However, knowing any cantrips must be selected as a skill or purchased with karma.
 A player choosing an elf may select two more basic skills for a new character.
 Socially, elves tend to be more xenophobic of outsiders than the other playable races; however, they are considered more self-sufficient as a race also, commonly viewed as a people without government.

 Halflings are short and small, barely rising about the three-foot mark in height.
-Despite their thick and hairy feet, they are nimble, quick and considered very lucky.
+They have interwoven keratin and cartilege throughout the undersides of their feet, making halflings rarely in need of shoes or boots.
+Despite their thick and hairy feet, they are nimble, quick, oddly silent, and considered very lucky.
 Any halfling will have the Chance racial skill.
 Starting characters with halfling as their race have a choice of two more basic skills.

 Humans are self-descriptive.
 Their racial ability is adaptability, allowing a human to select three basic starting skills as a beginning character.
 In addition, human characters gain a one-time quality score bonus as a beginning character.
 This is applied to the lowest of the scores from the distribution above.
 If more than one score is tied for the lowest, then the player may choose which quality to give the bonus.